 They are bright, articulate and very keen to “change the world in which we live.”
 I am in fact in awe at times.

 However, this also highlights a slight niggle I have.

-When I approach some of the same folks a few months later, I have started to notice a common theme in that once the novelty of the workplace seems to dwindle, those same energetic ‘go-getters’ seem a little disenfranchised in the roles they are undertaking or have been asked to fulfil in the workplace.
+When I approach some of the same folks a few months later, I have started to notice a common theme in that once the novelty of the workplace seems to dwindle, those same energetic ‘go-getters’ seem a little disenfranchised in the roles they are undertaking or have been asked to fulfill in the workplace.